What is DGT?

 DGT measures directly the mean flux of labile species to the device during the deployment.
 This can be interpreted directly as the mean concentration at the interface between the device surface and the sediment, during the deployment.
 Often this is the same as the concentration in bulk pore-water.

 DGT probes can be inserted directly into sediments.
-On retrieval the resin-gel layer can be sliced as thinly as 1mm and metal measured in each slice.
-Measurements have been made at much finer spatial resolution and in two dimensions by measuring the metal in the resin gel by a laser ablation ICP-MS, or employing simple colorimetric procedures.
+On retrieval the binding-gel layer can be sliced as thinly as 1mm and analyte measured in each slice.
+Measurements have been made at much finer spatial resolution and in two dimensions by measuring the analyte in the binding gel by a laser ablation ICP-MS, or employing simple colorimetric procedures.

 The DGT measurement has been shown to predict well the toxic response of some benthic organisms.